Vicki has completed her amazing leather jacket. The rich brown leather came from The Hide House in Napa and she used a Marfy Italian pattern.

 She trimmed her jacket with a striped piping.

-Maria's coat was created for the Fall Chanel Inspiration 2012 Ready to Wear Challenge.
+Maria's created a wonderful coat.
 She has several coordinating fabrics for future garments she will have fun designing.

 Vicki looks so good in this boiled wool jacket that she just created.
 It has beautiful double top stitching on all the edges to give support.
 It is unlined except for the sleeves.
 Vicki made a muslin first so she has her altered pattern ready to go on her next jacket.